divio/divio-cloud-docs/how-to/debug-failed-deployment.rst

       * ``npm ERR! [...]
 ERR! /npm-debug.log``: :ref:`debug-cp-deployment-failed-deployment-log-error-npm-error`
       *  An error not listed above: :ref:`debug-cp-deployment-failed-deployment-log-error-other-error`

-  * The Control Pane does not show a *Last deployment failed* message: :ref:`debug-cp-deployment-not-failed`
+  * The Control Panel does not show a *Last deployment failed* message: :ref:`debug-cp-deployment-not-failed`